m1stadev/Inferius/README.md

 - Use either [PyBoot](https://github.com/MatthewPierson/PyBoot) or [ra1nsn0w](https://github.com/tihmstar/ra1nsn0w).

 ## Can I request Firmware Bundles to be made?
 - Absolutely!
-Just ask in `#inferius-help` in my [discord](https://discord.gg/fAngssA), and I or someone else will get to it whenever I can.
+Just ask in `#inferius-help` in my [discord](https://discord.gg/fAngssA), and I or someone else will get to it whenever we can.

 ## Can you downgrade to any version, regardless of SEP compatibility?
 -  No, you are still limited to versions compatible with your current installed SEP version, unfortunately.
 Hopefully that may change in the future with the amazing work the checkra1n team is doing.